gernd/clojure-study-group/category-theory/chapter3/notes.md

 * it is very important to be able to recognize preorders, partial orders and total orders because of sorting
 * sorting algorithms can only work correctly on total orders
 * partial orders can be soorted using topological sort
+## Monoid as Set
+* e.g. Multiplication and Addition form a monoid
+* defined as a set with a binary operation
+* requirements on the operation
+  * associative
+  * there is a special element that behaves like a unit (neutral element)
+* Neutral Element for addition: 0 (for multiplication: 1)
+* another example: string concatenation (neutral element: empty string)

+## Monoid as Category
+* example for binary function: adders (e.g a function that adds 5)
+* how do adders compose: following the rules of addition (+3 +5 -> new adder that adds 8)
+* identitiy functin: adder that adds 0
+* a monoid is a single object category (can be described as a single object category with a set of morphisms that follow rules of composition)
+* we can always extract a set of morphmisms from a categorical monoid (e.g. for an Object o hom(o,o))
+* in our example, this would be the adders
+* we can then define a binary relation for these homomorphisms (monodial product = composition of morphisms)
+  * composiont of two morphisms always exists, because source and target are equal for both morphisms
+  * it is associative, because it is a category
+  * identity element = neutral element
+  * -> we can always recover a set monoid from a categorical monoid